-- Where there was a substantial flaw in the Board’s determination (determination clearly in error having regard to the provisions of the Codes or Initiatives, or clearly made against the weight of evidence).
+- Where there was a substantial flaw in the Community Panel’s determination (determination clearly in error having regard to the provisions of the Codes or Initiatives, or clearly made against the weight of evidence).

 - Where there was a substantial flaw in the process by which the determination was made.

 Since no review will proceed if the point at issue is the subject of legal action between anyone directly involved, requests for review should make plain that no such action is underway or contemplated.

 The cost of lodging a request for review is $100 for complainants, $500 for complainants from not for profit organisations, $1000 for advertisers who pay the advertising levy and $2000 for advertisers who do not pay the levy.
 This payment must accompany a request for review and is not refundable if the Independent Reviewer decides that the request does not meet the grounds for review.

 The payment is refundable if the Independent Reviewer accepts the request and the Community Panel changes its original determination.

 Requests for a review must be lodged via Ad Standards' online complaints system and must:

 - contain a full statement of the grounds

 - be accompanied by relevant payment.

 Prior to completing this form, please carefully read the fact sheet regarding the process for Independent Review, to ensure full understanding of the process of and grounds for seeking an Independent Review.